acuminous/yadda/README.md

 Yadda's BDD implementation is like [Cucumber's](http://cukes.info/) in that it maps the ordinary language steps to code.
 Not only are the steps less likely to go stale, but they also provide a valuable abstraction layer and encourage re-use.
 You could of course just use [CucumberJS](https://github.com/cucumber/cucumber-js), but we find Yadda less invasive and prefer it's flexible syntax to Gherkin's.
 Yadda's conflict resolution is smarter too.

 ## Latest Version
-The current version of Yadda is 0.11.1.
+The current version of Yadda is 0.11.2.
 Recent changes include:
+* Fix for [issue 120](https://github.com/acuminous/yadda/issues/120) - False positives with the new StepLevelPlugin
 * Scenarios created from example tables no longer share annotations.
 See [PR #119](https://github.com/acuminous/yadda/pull/119)
 * Removal of scenario descriptions which forced a blank line between scenario title and steps.
 See [issue #55](https://github.com/acuminous/yadda/issues/55)
 * Deprecation of AsyncScenarioLevelPlugin, SyncScenarioLevelPlugin, AsyncStepLevelPlugin, SyncStepLevelPlugin.
 Use the new ScenarioLevelPlugin or StepLevelPlugin replacements instead